Walid Ould-Chikh: Eintracht Braunschweig

 Ould-Chikh moved to 2.
 Bundesliga club Eintracht Braunschweig in July 2024, having agreed a contract until 2027.
 He struggled with a back injury early on, mostly leaving him sidelined for most of the season.

-Loan to Heracles Almelo
+Heracles Almelo

 On 1 September 2025, Ould-Chikh was loaned by Heracles Almelo, with an option to buy.
+At the end of the loan, Heracles exercised their option to buy and signed a three-year contract with Ould-Chikh.

 Personal life

 Born in the Netherlands, Ould-Chikh is of Moroccan descent.
 His older brother Bilal is also a footballer.
 Ould-Chikh is Muslim.